Starting with version 1.9.0, pgmetrics can fetch metrics exposed by

 for Enhanced Monitoring metrics.

-To collect the information, pgmetrics
+To collect the information, pgmetrics has to know the

 Database Instance Identifier